vidnyte/purkka.css/README.md

 # Purkka.css
 Small, responsive and clean CSS framework for quick prototyping.
 Made with SASS.
 Edit the css variables to customize it for your use case!
+This project is still a work in progress. :)

 ## Installing
 Download the purkka.css file and link it as a stylesheet in the head of your html file.